Jorge-SunSpirit/Doki-Doki-Takeover/BUILDING.md

 You will need to install [Haxe](https://haxe.org/download/) (4.2.4+), [HaxeFlixel](https://haxeflixel.com/documentation/install-haxeflixel/) (5.0.0+), and [Git](https://git-scm.com/downloads).

 You also need to install additional libraries.
-Currently, these are the things that are required:
+These can be installed either via Haxe Module Manager, or manually.
+The following is for if you want to install them manually:

 ```text
 haxelib install firetongue